icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 After [The Basics]({filename}basics.md), you are ready for Intermediate level aircraft icing topics:

 - Using handbook analysis methods
-- Using computerized icing analysis tools
+- Using computer icing analysis tools
 - Preliminary ice protection system sizing

 ### Prerequisite: Select your toolset